biocsuwb/EnsembleFS-package/README.md

 and also clinical data (numeric formats);
 - create and add their own feature filters to default list of basic feature filters (U-test, MCFS, MRMR, MDFS-1D, and MDFS-2D) for more complex FS task;
 - build a Random Forest classifiers using selected top N features (Fig.1);
-- evaluate the stability of feature subsets and the performance of predictive models;
+- evaluate the stability of feature subsets (the Lustgarten adjusted stability measure ([ASM](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2815476/)) ) and the performance of predictive models (the area under receiver operator curve  (AUC), accuracy (ACC), and the Matthews correlation coefficient(MCC);
 - compare the predictive performance of models and the stability of selected feature sets for selected FS algorithms;
 - establish the selected parameters for predictive models, such as the number of top N informative features;
 - remove redundant features by building a the Spearman correlation matrix that identifies highly correlated features;